gofynd/fdk-client-swift/documentation/platform/COMPANYPROFILE.md

 | body | LocationSerializer | yes | Request body |

-Allows to edit a location associated to a company.
+This API allows to edit a location associated to a company.

 *Returned Response:*